AB (connected) mark on antique glass beer bottles

-Most bottles with this marking on the bottom are mouth-blown (handmade) and were made to contain beer.
-They date from the circa 1905-1917 time period, and possibly primarily from an earlier stretch within those parameters: c.1905-1909.
+Most bottles with the “AB-connected” mark on the bottom are mouth-blown (handmade) and were made to contain beer.
+They date from the circa 1905-1917 time period, and (possibly) primarily from an earlier stretch within those years: c.1905-1909.
 The mark may have been used only at the two Adolphus Busch Glass Manufacturing Company plants (located in Belleville, IL and St. Louis, MO) that became part of the American Bottle Company merger in 1905.
 It may be that the mark was originally used by Adolphus Busch, and was later “adopted” (circa 1905) as the standard mark used on the base of generic beer bottles produced by American Bottle Company for some period of time thereafter.

 Interestingly, the accompanying base mold code markings (such as A 5, C 14, V 9, etc) seen on bottles of this type are also seen on many export beer bottles marked “A.B.G.M.CO.” which points to a strong connection between those two marks.
 Adolphus Busch Glass Manufacturing Company made huge quantities of beer bottles for their affiliated Busch family company (the Anheuser-Busch Brewing Association), and marked many, if not most, of those bottles with “A.B.G.M.CO.”
 Bottles marked with “A.B.CO” (which we know to stand for American Bottle Company) are also seen with similar letter/number codes on the bottom.

 Again, at the present time, some uncertainty exists on the “AB-connected mark” and it’s proper attribution and the exact period of time when it was being used.
 This mark was attributed to Adolphus Busch Glass Manufacturing Company (1886-c.1926) by author/researcher/glass historian Julian Toulouse in Bottle Makers and their Marks (published in 1971) and he believed that it dated to circa 1904-1907.